-Since announcing the planned locations of the borough-based jails in February 2018, the de Blasio administration has come under fire for a lack of transparency in its decision-making, particularly with regard to the proposed sites in Manhattan and the Bronx.
+Since announcing the planned locations of the borough-based jails in February 2018, the de Blasio administration has come under fire for a lack of transparency in its decision-making.

 Citing unforeseen logistical challenges at 80 Centre St., the city announced on Nov.
 28 that it would revert back to its original plan to house inmates at a remodeled 125 White St. Mayoral spokeswoman Natalie Grybauskas said the Manhattan Detention Center on White Street “better addressed their needs without the costly challenges created by using 80 Centre.”

-The White Street location isn't without controversy, either.
-The community group Neighbors United Below Canal opposes the jail site and issued a list of demands that included a full analysis of alternatives, a scoping meeting and six additional weeks of public comment on the plans.
+The White Street location isn’t without controversy, either.
+The community group Neighbors United Below Canal opposes the jail.

-In response to the criticism, the Mayor's Office of Criminal Justice has asserted that the administration worked closely with lawmakers and other stakeholders in determining the locations for the jails.
+In response to the criticism, the Mayor’s Office of Criminal Justice has said that the administration worked closely with lawmakers and other stakeholders in determining the locations for the jails.